PatrickMatthiesen/DSYS-gRPC-template/README.md

 ### Calling the endpoints from client

-1. Make dialing options with insecure credentials, as we don't have something called a TLS certificate
+1. Make dialing options with insecure credentials, as we don't have something called a TLS certificate (which is used for encryption).

     ```go
     var opts []grpc.DialOption